mveeprojects/ScalaLensesPrismsOptics/src/main/scala/mv_lenses/README.md

-# Scala Optics Notes
+# Scala Optics Tech Talk Notes

-Introduce case class vs class, focussing on the copy function in particular.

-- Alvins scalac, javap example demonstrates this well

 For this example we are going to user the following case classes detailing the relationship between an `Employee` and the information HR has on file for them.